-A graduate of the Colorado Institute of Art and a native of Colorado, Doug began his career in Washington D.C. frequently photographing major events at the White House.
+A graduate of the Colorado Institute of Art and a native of Colorado, Doug began his career in Washington D.C., frequently photographing significant events at the White House.

-Opportunities to photograph two US presidents, heads of state, diplomats, and celebrities helped Doug hone his ability to be flexible and respond to client needs quickly.
+Opportunities to photograph two U.S. presidents, heads of state, diplomats, and celebrities helped Doug see the world as a large family.